jeremiah-c-leary/vhdl-style-guide/README.rst

 Initial hardening tests have also been completed.
 Effort is underway to address all bugs against version 2.

-I am targetting January 2020 for release 3.0.0.
+I am targeting January 2021 for release 3.0.0.

 Major Changes: